 7. Talk to Type With Siri Dictation

-If one handed typing is not a viable option, you can always skip typing altogether.
+If one-handed typing is not a viable option, you can always skip typing altogether.
 Simply tap the microphone key and then start talking to have your words turned into text before your eyes.
 Once enabled, your keyboard will disappear and your iPhone will listen for words to type on the screen.
-You can use voice typing in any text field where you would normally use the keyboard, and words appears in real time.
+You can use voice typing in any text field where you would normally use the keyboard, and words appear in real-time.

 8. Add World Language Keyboards